sree445/sree445/myprofile.md

 ● Distributed data computing & data processing
 ● Batch Processing of large data sets

-● ETL/ELT
-○ 7 years experience in architecting and building ETL solutions, from scratch, has a key knowledge interest in this space. experienced in non-cloud & cloud services to support the development.
+● ETL/ELT : 7 years experience in architecting and building ETL solutions, from scratch, has a key knowledge interest in this space. experienced in non-cloud & cloud services to support the development.

-● Building real-time data processing/streaming solutions
-○ using the following tech to deliver real time data processing and real time data streaming using the following technologies and methologies: Kafka, pub sub streaming, streaming ingestion pipeline and Apache Beam.
+● Building real-time data processing/streaming solutions: real time data processing and real time data streaming using the following technologies and methologies: Kafka, pub sub streaming, streaming ingestion pipeline and Apache Beam.

-● Building APIs
-has developed scalable APIs in Scala and Python
+● Building APIs :has developed scalable APIs in Scala and Python

-● Tech Leadership / Mentoring Experience
-○ Given that Sree has some leadership experience,happy and comfortable working as an IC (individual contributor) but also has the experience to lead, mentor, or coordinate team members, if necessary.
+● Tech Leadership / Mentoring Experience :Happy and comfortable working as an IC (individual contributor) but also has the experience to lead, mentor, or coordinate team members.